nleloc/mbbpatch-fork/README.md

 ```

 - Since MB Bank are now using split APK (*.apks) since `v5.3 (135)` so you have to convert it to regular APK first
-- Grab MB Bank apks from [eMBee APKs](https://t.me/embeeapks) and copy it to `~/mbbpatch/MBCPApp/mbapk`
+- Grab MB Bank apks from [eMBee APKs](https://t.me/embeeapks) or [Lotus Chat](https://lotuschat.vn/w/+anSH1BbDbAYn54JC9nIC9A) if you don't have access to Telegram and copy it to `~/mbbpatch/MBCPApp/mbapk`

 - Run bash `mbcpapp.sh` script
 ```
 cd ~/mbbpatch/MBCPApp
 ./mbcpapp.sh
 ```
-- Download necessary tools first with `Download tools` function (otherwise other function are unlikely to work!)
+- Download necessary tools first with `Download tools` function (otherwise other functions are unlikely to work!)
 - Convert apks to apk first using `Convert apks to apk` function
 - Unpack apk with `Unpack apk` function
 - Check if MBShield present on unpacked APK with `Check MBShield` function